 “I wanted to take a deeper dive into the ways in which patients and publics are involved in health system reform,” said Donia.
 “I was drawn to the Institute of Health Policy, Management and Evaluation (IHPME) for several reasons, but its diversity, outstanding research and scholars, and proximity to so many health-related institutions are what made it stand out.”

-Though he has only begun his first year of study as an MSc student in IHPME’s Health Services Research stream, Donia is already making waves.
+Though he has only begun his first year of study as an MSc student in IHPME’s Health Systems Research stream, Donia is already making waves.
 He is the 2018 winner of the VHA Home Healthcare Graduate Student Award, which will further support his research as he aims to help draw attention to the demands within the home and community care sector, including a call for innovative initiatives that are reflective of patient, family, and caregiver needs.